gbemifl/DMwpostgres/README.md

 In the user table, user_id is the primary key, we want to be able to identify each user as one entity in the song table, song_id is the primary key
 In the artist table, artist_id was the primary key

-songplay- the database is optimized for queries on the songplay table which collates the user data for analysis.
+The database is optimized for queries on the songplay table which collates the user data for analysis.

 The Dimension tables which each of the attributes as depicted in the diagram:
 <img width="715" alt="Screen Shot 2021-06-10 at 4 40 19 PM" src="https://user-images.githubusercontent.com/63693605/121606484-7c12f400-ca0b-11eb-9b6b-224f6d3caa4d.png">